 Open Space and Recreation

-More than one-quarter of the city’s lot area is occupied by public parks, playgrounds and nature preserves, cemeteries, amusement areas, beaches, stadiums and golf courses.
+This use category includes public parks, playgrounds and nature preserves, cemeteries, amusement areas, beaches, stadiums and golf courses.

 Parking includes public and private off-street lots and free-standing garages that are not accessory to residential or commercial buildings.